Rape Charges Defense Attorney Massachusetts

 Potential Consequences Under Massachusetts Law

-Understanding the distinction between charge types matters significantly because penalties vary dramatically.
-Standard rape (adult victims) carries up to 20 years for first offense, while aggravated rape carries potential life sentences.
-Child victim charges carry different penalty structures, with mandatory minimums of 10-15 years for aggravated versions.
+The distinction between charge types matters enormously because penalties vary dramatically.
+Standard rape on an adult victim carries up to 20 years for a first offense.
+Aggravated rape carries a potential life sentence.
+Charges involving child victims can carry mandatory minimums of 10 or 15 years that cannot be reduced, suspended, or made eligible for early release.

 Possible Defenses Under Massachusetts Law